-Both keys in Question 35: A large number of candidates chose the correct keys.
+Both keys in Question 35: Nearly eight tenths of candidates chose the correct keys.
 Key C depended on linking the item to the paraphrased sentence ... grandes reunions de toda la familia in the extract.
 On key D, the answer depended on making the connection between era famoso en otros países to se lo conocía por toda Latinoamérica in the extract.

 Identifying the two key options on Question 36 proved challenging for some candidates.
-The majority of candidates were able to identify key A, which depended on spotting the paraphrase of casi no hay gente en Perú que se llame Arrubal in the extract as un apellido poco común in the key.
-On key E, where again a large number of candidates chose correctly, the answer depended on making the link between ya no están casados in the item and se divorciaron in the extract.
+Approximately two thirds of candidates were able to identify key A, which depended on spotting the paraphrase of casi no hay gente en Perú que se llame Arrabal in the extract as un apellido poco común in the key.
+On key E, where six tenths of candidates chose correctly, the answer depended on making the link between ya no están casados in the item and se divorciaron in the extract.
 Distractors B, C and D connected with details in the listening text but were incorrect, while still being plausible and attractive to some candidates.

 In Question 37 key D proved demanding for some candidates, while key E seemed more straightforward.
-Despite the word-echo noventa años, only around half of the candidates were able to link ya tiene casi in key D to pronto cumplirá in the listening extract.
-Key E, where stronger-performing candidates answered correctly, was a paraphrase of the final sentence in the extract.
+Despite the word-echo noventa años, only half of the candidates were able to link ya tiene casi in key D to pronto cumplirá in the listening extract.
+Key E, where just over six tenths answered correctly, was a paraphrase of the final sentence in the extract.
 Distractors A, B and C were all tempting for weaker-performing candidates, based partly on echoes and partly on plausible yet incorrect suggestions.